 Same day COVID-19 PCR results

-Our facility is currently providing rapid COVID-19 antigen testing with results in 15 minutes as well as same day rapid RT-PCR test and results.
+Our facility is currently providing rapid COVID-19 antigen testing with results in 15 minutes as well as same day covid-19 test and rapid RT-PCR test with results.
 For same day COVID-19 RT-PCR results, please use our online portal to schedule here!
-We are also providing same day RT-PCR testing and NAT testing over the weekends.
+We are also providing same day RT-PCR testing and NAAT testing over the weekends.

 What sets our COVID-19 testing facility apart?

 Our medical facility has obtained priority access to a molecular laboratory that has been granted a EUA by the FDA to perform PCR testing, thus we are able to provide our patients with same day RT-PCR test results.
 We have also secured validated & FDA approved rapid antigen test kits, as well as antibody test kits with high sensitivity and specificity, so you can be assured that your test results are accurate and reliable.
+We follow all guidelines set by the CDC and the FDA and precautions given by the department of public health.
 Rapid antibody test results are available on the same day.
 For those who would like to have a blood test performed instead, we also provide antibody testing utilizing Abbot’s Alinity and Roche’s Elecsys system.
 (Awaiting Roche’s antibody test availability)

 What is Coronavirus?